- 15 Aug 2025

 Resolution

-Option 1: Change the Default Setting for All Sessions (Administrator)
+Option 1: Change Default for All Sessions (Admin)

-with an administrator account.Navigate to Organization > Settings and Policies > Remote Support Settings.
+Organization > Settings and Policies > Remote Support Settings

 Click Save Configuration.

-Option 2: Change the Setting During a Session (Agent)
+Option 2: Change During an Active Session (Agent)

-During an active Remote Support session where a VM is being controlled, open the agent tool panel.
+In the active Remote Support session, open the agent tool panel.